• What is MEN3 (formerly MEN2b)?

 Blood and urine tests for hormone levels as well as scans of the neck and abdominal area are all used to check for tumors.
 If a tumor is found surgery may be needed to remove either just the tumor itself or the whole of the affected gland.
 This is necessary as early as possible in childhood for the medullary thyroid cancer.

-The butterfly-shaped thyroid gland is found at the base of the throat in the front of the neck.
 Almost 10 out of 10 (100%) of MEN3 patients will develop medullary thyroid cancer (MTC) sometimes within the first year of life.
-The thyroid cancer or the pre-cancerous hyperplasia, may be found using blood tests to measure levels of calcitonin.
+The thyroid is the butterfly-shaped gland found at the base of the throat in the front of the neck.
+Thyroid cancer or pre-cancerous hyperplasia may be found using blood tests to measure levels of calcitonin.
 Treatment involves an operation to remove the thyroid gland and the nearby lymph nodes (total thyroidectomy and central lymph node dissection).

 These small glands lie just next to or are sometimes embedded within the butterfly-shaped thyroid gland in the neck and help to control calcium levels in the body.
 Owing to their location, these glands may be unavoidably removed or injured during thyroid surgery.
 If the parathyroid glands are removed or injured, patients will usually have to take a daily Vitamin D capsule to help the body absorb calcium from the diet.